 Coordinate with your association, club or mountain bike group.
-Invite neighbors, colleagues, relatives, friends.
+Invite neighbours, colleagues, relatives, friends.
 Contact schools and other youth groups.
-Promote your local event at local bike shops and community centers with IMBA’s TKMBD promotional poster and post reminders on social media and don’t forget to include the TKMBD logo.
+Promote your local event at local bike shops and community centres with IMBA’s TKMBD promotional poster and post reminders on social media and don’t forget to include the TKMBD logo.

 3. SELECT A ROUTE